bbauska/W3Cx-3of5/README.md

 <h4>Associating related controls with fieldset</h4>

-Grouping needs to be carried out visually and in the code, for example, by using the <fieldset> and <legend> elements to associate related form controls.
-The <fieldset> identifies the entire grouping and <legend> identifies the grouping's descriptive text.
+Grouping needs to be carried out visually and in the code, for example, by using the &lt;fieldset&gt; and &lt;legend&gt; elements to associate related form controls.
+The &lt;fieldset&gt; identifies the entire grouping and &lt;legend&gt; identifies the grouping's descriptive text.

 <h4>Example #1: radio buttons</h4>

 In the example below, there are three radio buttons that allow the user to choose an output format.
-Radio button groups should always be grouped using <fieldset>.
+Radio button groups should always be grouped using &lt;fieldset&gt;.

 Output format: